sgoldenlab/simba/docs/temp_3.md

 Once complete, click `RUN`.
 SimBA will copy the files prior to applying to rules into the `project_folder/csv/machine_results/Prior_to_mutual_exclusivity_datetime_stamp` sub-directory.
 The new files, with the corrected classifications, are saved in the  `project_folder/csv/machine_results/` directory.

-### Scenario 3: When several classifications are occuring in a given frame, set a defined classifier to present and the other two to absent only when the defined classifier is above a certain threshold.
+### Scenario 3: When several mutually exclusive classifications are occuring in a given frame, set a defined classifier to present and the others to  absent only when the defined classifier is above a certain threshold.

 Begin by **un-ticking** the `HIGHEST PROBABILITY` checkbox (this will make the `DETERMINATOR` and `THRESHOLD` available options available).
 Next, tick the checkboxes for the classifiers that are mutually exclusive.
 Next, use the dropdown under the `DETERMINATOR` header to select the classifier that should **WIN** when the chosen classifiers are occuring at the same time.